RFA0608/QQS3C/README.md

 1. Press F5, which is waiting for Windows environment.
 2. Press F5 or enter to launch the controller that was waiting in WSL.

-If you ran a simaulaion, a graph of the output will appear in the file "plant output as sim.png" in "interface/plant/py/simulation/result" folder.
+If you ran a simulation, a graph of the output will appear in the file "plant output as sim.png" in "interface/plant/py/simulation/result" folder.

 If you are running real hardware, manually raise the pendulum so that control start is True while looking at the output of the debugger(vscode) running in the Windows environment.
 One thing to note is that for it to work, both the pendulum and the base must be near the equilibrium point.